 - having difficulty getting to a bathroom without leaking urine first

 - needing to urinate two or more times at night

 At an older age, these symptoms may increase your risk for falls, especially when you’re rushing to the bathroom.
 Older age is also associated with osteoporosis, so a fall is often more serious.
-Research also suggests that older women with OAB and incontinence have an increased risk for disability, poor self-assessment, sleep quality, and overall well-being.
+Research also that older women with OAB and incontinence have an increased risk for disability, poor self-assessment, sleep quality, and overall well-being.

 Make an appointment with your doctor if you notice a change in your urinary or bladder symptoms.
 If you often feel a sudden urge to urinate that’s hard to control, you may have OAB.

 OAB due to menopause may be an effect of changing estrogen levels.
 Estrogen is the primary female sex hormone.
 Your ovaries produce most of your estrogen.
 It’s essential to your sexual health and reproductive system.
 It also affects the health of other organs and tissues in your body, including your pelvic muscles and urinary tract.

 Before menopause, a steady supply of estrogen helps preserve the strength and flexibility of your supportive pelvic and bladder tissues.
 During perimenopause and menopause, your estrogen levels drop dramatically.
 This can cause your tissues to weaken.
 Low estrogen levels may also contribute to muscular pressure around your urethra.

 Changes in hormone levels may also increase the risk of urinary tract infections (UTIs) during perimenopause and menopause.
 UTIs may have similar symptoms as OAB.
 Talk to your doctor about any new changes to your urinary habits.

 Childbirth, trauma, and other causes